jaredaritter/OoI-Intern-Assessment/jared-notes.md

   - Will not address due to reported possible breaking changes by the audit.
 - Has basic Create-React-App scaffold for front end
 - Children is a special prop for passthrough
+- Have to restart node for changes to take effect.
+Spoiled by recent use of CRA and wasted time chasing bugs that were not there, I just had not restarted the server.
+Bleh!

 ## Thoughts